jdh4/advanced_traverse/numerical_libraries/README.md

 -rw-r--r--.
 1 bin bin 46826939 Mar 29  2018 /usr/lib64/libessl.so
 ```

 The full installation is here: `/opt/ibmmath/essl/6.1`.
-The functionality that can run on GPUs is listed on [this page](https://www.ibm.com/support/knowledgecenter/SSFHY8_6.1/reference/am5gr_cuda.html).
+The functionality that can run on GPUs using `libesslsmpcuda.so` is listed on [this page](https://www.ibm.com/support/knowledgecenter/SSFHY8_6.1/reference/am5gr_cuda.html).

 ### PETSc